bioyeneye/ga_rho/readme.md

     }
 ```

-### Project Structure

-The project is built using ASPNet Core API with the some custom folder pattern
-  - Services - Contains business login implementation
-  - Data - Contains data structures used in the application
-  - Utilities - Helper class
-  - Filters - Filters used in the application
-  - Extensions - C# extension class for ServiceCollection for swagger etc.

-#### Tell us what do you think about the data format.
+### Tell us what do you think about the data format.
 Is the current JSON structure the best  way to store that kind of data or can you come up with a better version?
 There are no right answers here

 The data structure is not in the best formart, Kindly check format below